Angry families of MH17 victims accuse Russia of lying | Law-Order

 Relatives of the 298 victims of Malaysian Airlines flight 17 on Monday accused Russia of lying about its alleged role in the downing of the plane as they began testifying in the Dutch murder trial of four suspects.
 International investigators concluded that the passenger plane was shot down over eastern Ukraine with a missile fired by pro-Russian rebels.
 Moscow denies all responsibility.

 "They are lying, we know they are lying and they know that we know that they are lying," Ria van der Steen, who lost her father and stepmother on the flight, told the court, saying she was citing the late Soviet dissident writer Alexander Solzhenitsyn.
-Van der Steen was the first of dozens of relatives who will be given an opportunity to speak or submit written statements over the coming three weeks.
+The Dutch woman was the first of dozens of relatives who will be allowed to speak or submit written statements over the coming three weeks.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)